 The Schultüte is part of a German tradition played out every August or September at the start of the school year: Einschulung (The First Day of School), which is a very special event that symbolizes the importance of a child’s formal education.
 The Schultüte – a special cone-shaped container that is about three feet tall filled with candy, toys and school supplies – is a gift from the parents to their children so that they feel special on this important day.

-To offer American first-grader, high school or college freshmen something special on their first day of school, surprise them with a Schultüte.
-These bags can be ordered online, but if you want to be creative, craft a Schultüte of your own.
+What should go into the Schultüte: To offer American first-grader, high school or college freshmen something special on their first day of school, surprise them with sweets, treats and useful things.
+The cones can be ordered online, but if you want to be creative, craft a Schultüte of your own.

 For youngsters, here are some fun things to put in the bags: crayons, erasers, watches, yo-yos, hair ties/clips, gum and stuffed toys.
 And as is the German tradition, fill the Schultüte up with some authentic German candies such as